Employee Benefits and Executive Compensation - Services Overview

 Strong, Forward-Thinking Relationships: We value long-term relationships that allow us to provide proactive advice and solutions tailored to our clients’ needs.
 The size and collective experience of our group ensures prompt and responsive client service.

 Value Added: We do more than work hard for our clients: we also help them stay informed on legal changes and trends through our legal alerts and SW Benefits Blog.
 Our attorneys also regularly leverage the expertise of the firm’s other practice groups to solve our clients’ human capital objectives.
 By teaming with talented attorneys in our other practice areas, we can effectively address a wide range of issues that may confront our clients whether in the context of ongoing business operations or during a merger, acquisition or reorganization.
-Our collaborative culture also applies when our attorneys work with in-house counsel, benefits consultants and other professionals to help our clients efficiently meet their business needs.
+Our collaborative culture also applies when our attorneys work with in-house counsel, benefits consultants and other professionals to help our clients efficiently meet their legal needs.

 Employee Benefits Litigation